paleobot/pbot-dev/Field definitions/Description fields v2.md

 * **Entry type:** describe how data will be entered into the field
 * **Considerations:** this section is for info to convey to the PBot team (Botany, Dev, or both) about the field.
 Notes, wishes, questions, etc.

+Notes, as the workflow for a description gets completely fleshed out, this may change a bit.

 # Description node: